Chapter 23 : Eyes of the World

 Remus Lupin blinked several times, shook his head, and tried to back pedal.
 He certainly hadn’t been paying attention to his Potions partner as she prattled on about her ideas for their next assignment; his wolfish instincts desired the upcoming Full Moon and Marianne’s sweet lips, not a boring study session in the Library.

-“You were voicing your thoughts on the proper brewing techniques,” he said breathlessly as he averted his eyes and frenetically shuffled a couple of his parchment papers, “for the Wiggenweld Potion.”
+“You were voicing your thoughts on the proper brewing techniques,” he said as he averted his eyes and shuffled a couple of his parchment papers, “for the Wiggenweld Potion.”

 “Nice try,” Lizzie Richardson smirked as she leaned back in her chair.
 “You’ve been kilometers away this entire discussion.
 Whatchya thinking about, hmmm?”

-Remus gulped as he subconsciously pulled at the collar of his Gryffindor uniform shirt.
+Remus gulped as he subconsciously tugged at the collar of his uniform shirt.
 He could barely keep his feral intuitions under control, but tried to mask his intense yearnings with an unreadable poker face.

-“Is it an upcoming prank?” the Castle’s biggest gossip asked hopefully.
+“Is it an upcoming prank?” the Castle’s biggest gossip asked.

 “No,” the Gryffindor muttered as he dipped his quill and resumed his research.